 /usr/local/bin.
 Hence you need not add the installation location to the

-Now you’ll check the version of the AWS Client version installed using the below command.
+Check the version of the AWS Client version installed using the following command.

 aws-cli/2.1.7 Python/3.7.3 Linux/5.4.0-1029-aws exe/x86_64.ubuntu.20 prompt/off